Yakubu Yackson Sanda: Politics

 After which he contested in the 2003, 2007, 2011 Plateau State House of Assembly elections to represent Pengana constituency, which he lost.

 He was finally elected to the House of Assembly in the 2019 election, and was elected as Speaker after the former Speaker was impeached.

 Personal life

 Yakubu Yakson Sanda is a Christian.
-He is married to Nancy Yakubu Sanda and the union is blessed with three children.
+He is married to Nancy Yakubu Sanda and they have three children.